 Implementation support services provide assistance to agencies managing ongoing RI Bridges system issues, including verification and escalation support, development and implementation of an issue escalation process and quality assurance.
 KPMG is supporting implementation of the target operating model with a focus on the scope of UHIP Finance.
 The State is reviewing automation of UAT with KPMG and will engage in review and approval by CMS and FNS of a contract amendment if the State decides to proceed.

 MWC Consulting LLC (MWC)

 MWC provides central leadership for IT activities related to the stabilization of the RI Bridges system.
-The State is extending MWC through January 2, 2019 and is submitting a contract amendment for review and approval by CMS and FNS.

 Northrop Grumman Information Systems (NGIS)